NHS guidelines letters

-Citing NICE guidelines in a letter to your GP
+Citing NHS guidelines in a letter to your GP

-You don't need to be a clinician to cite NICE.
-Done correctly, a NICE-cited letter to your GP changes the dynamic permanently — because it lands on your medical record the moment it's sent.
+You don't need to be a clinician to cite NHS guidelines.
+Done correctly, a NHS-cited letter to your GP changes the dynamic permanently, because it lands on your medical record the moment it's sent.

-Last updated 21 May 2026 · Reviewed by the Finally Seen editorial team
+Last updated 21 May 2026 · Sources re-audited 25 May 2026 · Reviewed by the Finally Seen editorial team · How we research · Spot an inaccuracy?
+Email us, we fix and credit within 48h

 Finding the right guideline